mobilepadawan/Toastit-JS/README.md

 Here you have the [Toast-It Website](https://mobilepadawan.github.io/toastit-js/) for watching me in action. 👀

 ## How to use it
-Download the minified version of `toastitv1.0-min.css` and `toastitv1.0-min.js` Toast-It files.
+Download the minified version of `toastitv1.0-min.css` and `toastitv1.0-min.js` files.
 Integrate these files in your Web Project through the following sintax:

 0. We can't use this JS library as a CDN, yet.
 In the upcoming version we'll add this optional feature.